Skip to content

 Statutory retention periods of documents

-Here’s some further common recommended periods of retention dates and the minimum statutory retention period required for multiple document types.
+Here are some further common recommended periods of retention dates and the minimum statutory retention period required for multiple document types.

 Type of Document